What is a ‘Sit-and-Share’ meeting?

 5-minutes of Contemplation of a Topic

-(A suitable topic chosen by the meetings peer host to encourage self-enquiry and to further encourage the focusing on a single object of meditation, in this case the topic to be contemplated rather than the in and out breath.
+(A suitable topic is chosen by the meeting peer host to encourage self-enquiry and to further encourage the focusing on a single object of meditation, in this case, the topic to be contemplated rather than the in and out breath.
 As one of the underlying imperatives of a ‘Sit-and-Share’ community is to promote ‘harmlessness’ this should be reflected in the choice of topic – see the examples in the ‘Sit-and-Share’ Starter Pack).

 30 minutes of Sharing and/or Discussion

-(An opportunity for individuals to voluntarily and optionally offer their personal reflections on the topic contemplated.
+(This is an opportunity for individuals to voluntarily and optionally offer their personal reflections on the topic contemplated.
 There are no right or wrong answers.
-Views and opinions are simply views and opinions and not necessarily the truth).
+Views and opinions are simply views and opinions and not necessarily the truth.)

 The Closing Meditation